 My Nana And Mother’s Day

-My nana on the other hand liked to play the coin pusher machines.
-So I would go to the arcades with her, play some of the coin pushers with her sometimes, but mainly I just played video games.
+My nana, on the other hand, liked to play the coin pusher machines.
+So I would go to the arcades with her, and play some of the coin pushers with her sometimes, but mainly I just played video games.

 Do you celebrate other mothering figures on Mother’s Day?

 As always, leave your feedback in the comments section below.
-Also, feel free to share your experiences with your mum’s and Mother’s Day in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+Also, feel free to share your experiences with your mum and Mother’s Day in the comments section below as well.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.